palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 }
 {% endhighlight %}

-Sync your database to add the CAL-ACCESS table.
+Sync your database to create the CAL-ACCESS tables.

 {% highlight bash %}
 $ python manage.py syncdb